sorenlassen/8heap/README.md

 # Building and Tests

-You can either use make or CMake to to run
+You can either use make or CMake to run.

 ## Make